 Here are the transactions and parties that can be engaged in a JDA (Joint Development Agreement) are:

 Under this Joint Development Agreement (JDA) the landowner has to transfer its development right to the developer.
 In return, the landowner gets a continuous supply of construction service from the developer over a period of time.
 Moreover, the GST is applicable at the time of supplying such construction services.

 To provide construction services with the real estate developer enters into construction agreements with homebuyers.
 Moreover, on such construction services, the GST is applicable.
 However, there is a catch on the applicability of GST on the real estate transaction.
 If the property is under construct then the GST is applicable on the property transaction otherwise if the property is fully constructed then no GST is applicable on it.

 Here is the list of some important merits of Joint Development Agreements (JDA):

 After the implementation of GST to sort out the doubts real estate sector regarding the applicability of GST on Joint Development Agreement (JDA) the Government has prescribed some provision regarding this through a notification on the said matter.
 Here is the content of such notification in layman language on GST on landowners share in joint development.

 At the point when a developer comes into contract with the landowner using Joint Development Agreement (JDA), GST will be payable by the owner of the land at the time when the developer transfers back the rights or possession to the landowner by signing an allotment letter/conveyance deed.

 Let us understand this with an example

-If the landowner gives his land to the developer and after a while in return gets a constructed property, then in such a case the landowner will be liable to pay GST.
-And, the GST rate on such transfer is 18%.
+If the landowner gives his land to the developer and after a while in return gets a constructed property, then in such a case the landowner will be liable to pay GST on landowners share.
+And GST on flats given to landowner, the GST rate on such transfer is 18%.